Spomky-Labs/otphp/README.md

 I bring solutions to your problems and answer your questions.

-If you really love that project and the work I have done or if you want I prioritize your issues, then you can help me out for a couple of :beers: or more!
+If you really love that project, and the work I have done or if you want I prioritize your issues, then you can help me out for a couple of :beers: or more!

 [Become a sponsor](https://github.com/sponsors/Spomky)